LIVING THE DRAMA

 Jo is our production manager and makes sure our productions run smoothly with minimal disruption.
 Jo originally trained as a dancer and clown, performing in the UK and France and now is a Pilates teacher.
 She shames us all by walking or cycling everywhere, regardless of how many miles.

 Stephanie Connell, Creative, Casting and Marketing

 Stephanie is an actor, playwright, roleplayer and web designer.
 She has played numerous theatrical roles, appeared in commercials, films and corporates.
 She joined Living the Drama after appearing as Gemma Briggs in Carolyn's play Silent on the Matter in 2015.
 When she's not acting, she takes on the creative role of design, casting and marketing, and even as lighting operator and sound designer, for Living the Drama.

 David Trevaskis, Associate Director

-David directed two of our previous productions, Silent on the Matter and Swallows, and will be directing Carolyn Lloyd-Davies' new play, #Penetration in 2020.
-David has a degree in Divinity from the University of St Andrews and a postgraduate Qualification in Professional Acting from the Academy of Live and Recorded Arts (ALRA).
+David directed two of our previous productions, Silent on the Matter and Swallows, and will be directing Carolyn Lloyd-Davies' new play, #Penetration in 2021.
+David has a degree in Divinity from the University of St Andrews and a postgraduate qualification in Professional Acting from the Academy of Live and Recorded Arts (ALRA).
 He runs his own company, Acting for Change, which provides an interactive alternative to traditional executive learning by equipping leaders with the confidence and skills to find their voice, and the ability to help others find theirs.